-So, like many of you, this morning I was making my nearly daily run through the Starbucks drive-thru with two reasonably happy, lucky me, boys.
+So, like many of you, this morning, I was making my nearly daily run through the Starbucks drive-thru with two reasonably happy, lucky me boys.
 I was in a great mood.
 The holidays are around the corner.
-Boys were laughing and we were headed to see some of our favorite people for OmCulture’s open kids “gym”.

-When I rounded the corner to pick up and pay for my delicious mocha, the cashier said that my drink had been paid for by the driver ahead of me.
+When I rounded the corner to pick up and pay for my delicious mocha, the cashier said my drink had been paid for by the driver ahead of me.
 Very cool.
 He also told me that I was the 12th car in a row to do so.
 So, of course, I then paid for the car behind me.

 The best part?
 Well, my 2.5-year-old paid attention to the whole scene.
 He asked me about it after we drove off.
 That was a learning and teaching moment for us.
-He is going to grow up to be a kind and generous human being.
+He will grow up to be a kind and generous human being.
 I know that much.
-So to be able to start showing him, giving him examples, and having him understand the concept was a defining moment for me.
+So to start showing him, giving him examples, and having him understand the concept was a defining moment for me.

-Okay, so we’re talking about coffee but there was something bigger happening.
-I know, I feel silly even writing it but I live in Seattle and during rainy winter days feeling close to neighbors is not easy to come by.
+Okay, so we’re talking about coffee, but something more significant happened.
+I know, I feel silly even writing it, but I live in Seattle and during rainy winter days feeling close to neighbors is not easy to come by.
 Today, though, I felt close to my neighbors.
 I felt their warmth and their support.
 And it was just a coffee.

 Imagine the possibilities…